bradbell/xrst/test_rst/config_file.rst

 *************
 This str is either 'pyspellchecker' or 'pyenchant' .
 These are the only spell checkers support so far.
-If you use one spell checker the other one need not be installed on your system.
+The pyenchant spell checker is not available on some systems and so is not required by xrst.
+If it is available and you want to use it, make sure it is installed on your system.

 .. meta::
    :keywords: default